danielnaab/wunderdog/content/services/training.md

 Separation Anxiety (SA) is a complicated condition that cannot be modified with an "easy fix."
 Therefore, diagnosis-then-prognosis/protocol/program is time-consuming and laborious for both Trainer and Owner(s).
 Owners/Clients MUST BE PREPARED TO COMMIT TO A MINIMUM OF 6 WEEKS, with a minimum of 1 hour per week of session training.
 Phone calls and emails are routinely excerised on average at least 2 to 3 times per week (at hourly rate).
 WE CAN HELP FIX THE "UNFIXABLE," but only with an owner's commitment and time/energy/financial expenditures associated with treatment.

-- Hourly rate: $95/HOUR (with Lynn Wunderli)
+- Hourly rate: $125/HOUR (with Lynn Wunderli)
-- Telephone/email/Skype rate: $45/HOUR
+- Telephone/email/Skype rate: $50/HOUR

-PACKAGES: After completing the Initial Consultation of "Great Beginnings/The Basics & Fine Tuning," clients can ADD follow up packages to help save time and money!
+PACKAGES: Save some money!

-## Follow-up bundles
+## Bundles
-- 3 One-Hour Sessions = $240 (Save $45!)
+- 3 One-Hour Sessions = $300 (Save $75!)
-- 6 One-Hour Sessions = $490 (Save $80!)
+- 6 One-Hour Sessions = $600 (Save $150!)

-All Follow Up Bundles must be used within 3 months of purchase.
+All Bundles must be used within 3 months of purchase.
 Wunderdog is not responsible for canceled appointments (unless emergency or illness by either party), and all packages are prepaid, non-transferable, and non-refundable.

 Bundle fees may be applied towards Skype, phone, and email sessions!